ncatlab/nlab-content/pages/1/7/9/0/971/content.md

 The term _accessible category_ is due to

-* Makkai, Par&eacute; 1989.
+* Makkai, Par&#233; 1989.

 The standard textbook on the theory of accessible categories is

-* Ad&aacute;mek and Rosicky, _Locally Presentable and Accessible Categories_.
+* Ad&#225;mek and Rosicky, _Locally Presentable and Accessible Categories_.
 Cambridge University Press, Cambridge,
 1994.

 A discussion of [[accessible (infinity,1)-category|accessible (infinity,1)-categories]] is in [section 5.4, p.
 341](http://arxiv.org/PS_cache/math/pdf/0608/0608040v4.pdf#page=341)